tryscer/flock/flock-music.md

 ​	"Cind," I say.
 "We want the Pillars, right?"
 ​	"As long as it's a show, I don't care," she says.
 ​	"Wrong answer," I say.
-​	Tim yells from the other side, "There you go: 'The Del-Tones will appear today for one night only."
+​	Tim yells from the other side, "There you go: 'The Del-Tones will appear today for one night only.'"
 ​	I say, "You too, Tim?"
 ​	​Tim says, "Hear me out: blah-blah-blah...
-'For tickets, enquire at the Deep Groove Record shop".
+'For tickets, enquire at the Deep Groove Record shop'".

 At the Deep Groove Record Shop, a stuffy room filled with creates and smelling of warm vinyl, the owner never heard of the Pillars.
 He's a fat old man with face full of zits.
 He's sitting at the counter, sucking on a gerkin.
 ​	"I've got the Coasters, do you kids want to go see the Coasters?"